DylanMeeus/springboot_jwt_blog/_posts/2015-09-09-an-introduction-to-microservices-part-2-API-gateway.markdown

 Get the full [code](https://github.com/sebadoom/auth0/tree/master/microservices/gateway).

 ## Aside: Too complex?
 Webtasks do all of this for you!
 We told you about webtasks in our first post in the series.
 As webtasks *are* microservices they too run behind a gateway.
-The webtasks gateway handles authentication, dynamic-dispatching, centralized logging so that you don't have too.
+The webtasks gateway handles authentication, dynamic-dispatching and centralized logging so that you don't have too.
 Check the [docs](https://webtask.io/docs/how).

 IMAGE HERE?

 ## Conclusion
 API gateways are an essential part of any microservice-based architecture.
 Cross-cutting concerns such as authentication, load balancing, dependency resolution, data transformations and dynamic request dispatching can be handled in a convenient and generic way.
 Microservices can then focus on their specific tasks without code-duplication.
-This results in easier and faster development for each microservice.
+This results in easier and faster development of each microservice.